jeostro/renewable_energy_disadvantaged_communities/README.md

-# Community Solar and NY Disadvantaged Communities
+# Community Solar and Disadvantaged Communities in NY
 Key question: Is there appropriate land near disadvantaged communities in NY that may be used for community solar?

 ## Summary